 Seeking comeback, Sessions faces Tuberville in Alabama race

 MONTGOMERY, Ala.
-(AP) — Seeking to reclaim his old Senate seat from Alabama, former U.S. Attorney General Jeff Sessions faces former college football coach Tommy Tuberville — a political newcomer endorsed by President Donald Trump.
+(AP) — President Donald Trump made a last-minute attempt to end the comeback hopes of his former attorney general, Jeff Sessions, ahead of Tuesday’s Republican primary runoff, promising that former Auburn coach Tommy Tuberville would have a direct line to the Oval Office if elected senator.

+No crossover voting is allowed in Alabama’s party primaries, so this election — the the first to be held in the state since the coronavirus pandemic began — could provide a clear view into the extent of Trump’s influence among Republicans.
+Polls will be open until 7 p.m.

-Trump casts a long shadow over the Alabama race, backing Tuberville after turning decisively against his former Cabinet member.
+Trump has cast a long shadow over the Alabama Senate race, backing the political newcomer after turning decisively against his former Cabinet member.
 Sessions held the seat safely for 20 years before resigning to lead Trump’s Justice Department.
 He was forced out of the position when their relationship soured over his recusal in the investigation into Russian interference in the 2016 presidential election.

+Trump called Tuberville supporters Monday night.
+Trump said his appointment of Sessions was a mistake and that “I will tell you that Tommy Tuberville is going to do a job like you haven’t seen.”

+“He’s going to have a cold, direct line into my office.
+That I can tell you,” Trump said in the call.
+He also praised Tuberville’s record as a football coach beating the University of Alabama, although he appeared to mistakenly refer to Alabama coach Nick Saban as Lou Saban.

 Sessions hopes his long relationship with state Republicans will carry him through.
 He was the first U.S. senator to endorse Trump in 2016, and their alliance was solidified as Trump adopted hard-line immigration proposals that Sessions had championed for years in the Senate.